rootski-io/rootski/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-Onboarded and contributed features :D
+### Contributors who have onboarded and contributed features

 - [Eric Riddoch](https://ericriddoch.info) - Been working on rootski for 3 years and counting!
 - [Ryan Gardner](https://www.linkedin.com/in/gardner-ryan/) - Helping with all of the legal/business aspects and dabbling in development